 So, is 7 cm too late to get an epidural?

-I don’t think so, but there is something to keep in mind — and that’s what # baby you’re on.
-BTW, still not sure what this CM’s are — check out my post on vaginal exams on my sister site.
+I don’t think so, but there is something else to keep in mind — and that’s what # baby you’re on, plus how high the baby is in the birth canal.
+BTW, still not sure what all this talk of centimeters dilation and how high the baby is — check out my post on vaginal exams on my sister site.

-First time mothers — 7 cm still gives you quite a lot of time to enjoy the benefits of the epidural.
+First vaginal deliveries — 7 cm still gives you quite a lot of time to enjoy the benefits of the epidural.
+In general, you have another hour or two of dilating, plus 2’ish hours of pushing (on average).

-One of the big benefits is that if you were to need an emergency c-section (more likely on your first time) they can dose-up the epidural for that procedure and keep you very comfortable.
+One of the big benefits is that if you were to need an emergency c-section (more likely on your first time) they can dose-up the epidural for that procedure and keep you very comfortable (instead of taking the time to put in a spinal).

-If it’s your 2nd (or more) baby you likely won’t get a lot of pain relief from it, but there’s a good chance you’ll get quite a bit.
-7-10 cm (when you can push) usually takes 1-2 hours, so you do have time — keeping in mind that’s the textbook case, your case could be different.
+If it’s your 2nd (or more) baby you may not get a lot of pain relief from it, but there’s a good chance you’ll get quite a bit.
+7-10 cm (when you can push) usually takes 1-2 hours, so you probably do have time — keeping in mind that’s the textbook case, your case could be different.

 I would hope so, and they should.
 Honestly, at whatever point my patient requests an epidural, I try to make it happen.
 It does take about 30 minutes from when the patient requests it til’ anesthesia is in the room set up to put it in.